ForgeRock/PSD2-Accelerators/MockResourceServer/ForgerockREST/README.md

 * ```GET /accounts/{id}/balances``` - endpoint for returning account by id with balances
 * ```GET /transactions/``` - endpoint for returning all transactions
 * ```GET /accounts/{id}/transactions``` - endpoint for returning transactions by account id
-* ```GET /NextGenPSD2RSDiscovery/``` - endpoint for display all OpenIG endpoint for NextGenPSD2 Berlin Group specification

 For configuration you can find file in project: